ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-singularity.md

-On the Alliance systems (e.g Cedar, Graham, etc.), Singularity/Apptainer is already installed and set up for users.
+On the Alliance systems (e.g Cedar, Graham, etc.), Singularity is already installed and set up for users.
 So just module load it.
 ```
   # Load the module
   module load singularity
-  or
-  module load apptainer

-  # However if you haven't yet load the standard environmental modules, you should do it prior to Singularity/Apptainer
+  # However if you haven't yet load the standard environmental modules, you should do it prior to Singularity
   module load CcEnv StdEnv/2020

   # Note that on Alliance systems, it's not recommended to run Singularity on the login nodes so better do it on a compute node with the interactive mode using "salloc".